All posts

 Wise and Revolut accounts trigger FBAR filing.
 Non-willful penalty: up to $10,000 per account per year.
 Willful: $100,000 or 50% of balance.

-If you're a US citizen working remotely from Portugal, Thailand, or anywhere outside the US, and you have a Wise multi-currency account, a Revolut card, or a local bank account, you may have a reporting obligation you've never heard of.
+I had three bank accounts across two countries before anyone mentioned FBAR to me.
+If you're a US citizen working remotely from Lisbon or Chiang Mai with a Wise account, a Revolut card, or a local bank account, you probably have a reporting obligation nobody told you about.

-It's called FBAR (Foreign Bank Account Report), and the penalty for not filing can be larger than your account balance.
+The penalty for not filing can exceed your account balance.

 The $10,000 threshold is not what you think

-If you had $6,000 in a Portuguese bank account and $5,000 in Wise on the same day in March — even if both accounts were empty by December — you had a filing obligation for that year.
+Say you had $6,000 in a Portuguese bank account and $5,000 in Wise on the same day in March.
+Both accounts were empty by December.
+You still had a filing obligation for that year.

 Wise and Revolut count as foreign accounts